gratefulcheddar/pinkdocs/src/transactions.md

 * Various data pushing opcodes from 0x00 to 0x4e (1--78).
 These aren't
   typically shown in examples, but they must be used to push signatures and public keys onto the stack.
-See the link below this list for a description.

 * `OP_TRUE`/`OP_1` (0x51) and `OP_2` through `OP_16` (0x52--0x60), which
   push the values 1 through 16 to the stack.